Behavioral Health Services

 Our services are available to all children with behavioral needs that are enrolled in their state's Medicaid or otherwise funded programs.
 Families of children who do not qualify for these programs are still encouraged to contact Maxim and discuss treatment options.

-Service offerings may vary by individual office location.
-Find the Maxim Behavioral Health Services office location near you.
+*Service offerings may vary by individual office location.
+Find a Maxim Behavioral Health Services office location near you to learn more.